 How do antipsychotics work?

-Antipsychotics are thought to work by altering the effect of certain chemicals in the brain, called dopamine, serotonin, noradrenaline and acetylcholine.
-These chemicals have the effect of changing your behaviour, mood and emotions.
+Antipsychotic drugs are thought to work by altering the effect of certain chemicals in the brain, called dopamine, serotonin, noradrenaline and acetylcholine.
+These chemicals have the effect of changing behaviour, mood and emotions.
 Dopamine is the main chemical that these medicines have an effect on.

-By altering the effects of these chemicals in the brain they can suppress or prevent you from experiencing:
+By altering the effects of these chemicals in the brain they can suppress or prevent you experiences such as:

 - Hallucinations (such as hearing voices).